 Bake small buns for 15 to 20 mins and larger buns for about 20 to 25 minutes or until golden brown.Pro tip - When baked, the internal temperature of the hamburgers buns should be about 195 F. The bread will have a hollow sound on the bottom when tapped.

 Keeping them soft - as soon as you take the burgers out of the oven cover them with a clean kitchen cloth to keep them soft.Pro tip - Do not leave the buns on the tray for too long as the steam will make the bread soggy on the bottom.
 Covering the buns with a cloth will help them retain moisture and prevent it from drying out.

 The amount of flour you add to your recipe is key to the success of these buns.
-The final quantity of liquid - eggs, milk, the butter will determine if you need 400 or 450 or even 500 grams of flour.
+The final quantity of liquid - eggs, milk, the butter will determine if you need extra flour.
 What's important is to look at the consistency of your dough.
 It has to be very soft, spongy, and yes still sticky but elastic!!
 I have tried my best to give you the pictures below to illustrate.